dennisdkim/2800-202210-BBY16/readme.md

     └───sounds
             wind.mp3

-------------------HOW TO RUN WECOOL ON HEROKU------------------- To configure WECOOL via Heroku the following steps are required:
-- install the Heroku CLI.
-- login to Heroku account.
-- connect git repo to remote Heroku repo.
-- if using a remote database, connect to the remote database in the server side js.
-- push changes to Heroku repo.
-- use the link provided to open the Heroku hosted app.

-------------------HOW TO RUN WECOOL LOCALLY------------------- WeCool is a full-stack web application that requires a browser.
+------------------HOW TO RUN WECOOL LOCALLY------------------- WeCool is a full-stack web application that requires a front- end and back-end components.
+The front-end requires a browser to run it.
 Google Chrome is recommended as the application was tested with it.

+NOTE:
+This release of WeCool is currently configured to run off a local server at Port: 8000.
+Lines 84-89 in wecool-server.js configure the app to run off this local server.
+Note that we also left in code to connect to a remote server powered by Heroku on lines 75 to 81 in weccol-server.js.
+Leave this commented out unless you wish to connect to the remote server.

-To run server-side code locally.
+To run the server-side code locally.
 The following is required.
  - a console terminal
  - XAMPP web server software with MySQL installed.
  - NodeJS installed.